intlify/cli/README.md

 coverage
 ```

-tt’s recommended to have a `.intlifyignore` in your project!
+It’s recommended to have a `.intlifyignore` in your project!
 This way you can run `intlify format —source /path/to/**/*.vue —type custom-block` . to make sure that everything is executed (without mangling files you don’t want, or choking on generated files).

 ### `--ignore` option